-The result was a very unpredictable output - on one occasion, only one good pot emerged from an entire year’s work, but the pieces that did emerge were Victorian art pottery at its best – a vast range of wares often beautifully formed and decorated, sometimes whimsical, sometimes comical, sometimes dark.
+The result was a very unpredictable output (on one occasion, only one good pot emerged from an entire year’s work) but the pieces that did emerge were often Victorian art pottery at its best – a vast range of beautifully formed and decorated domestic and decorative wares, sometimes whimsical, sometimes comical, sometimes dark.

-But, it is not all about the birds.
+But it is not all about the birds.

-Martinware has a surprisingly long and enduring collecting history and the most engaging of these ceramic eccentricities have long been beyond the pocket of the working man.
+Martinware has a surprisingly long and enduring collecting history.
+Rarely has it been unfashionable and the most engaging of these ceramic eccentricities have long been beyond the pocket of the working man.

-Surviving 1913 receipts list a tiny Martin bird available at 8s 6d (421/2p), with larger bird jars from 37 shillings to 55 shillings each (£1.85-£2.75).
-On the same receipt is a quote from a recent copy of The Times: “Someday, collectors will ransack the town for Martin’s artistic stonewares."
-Prophetic words indeed.
+Surviving 1913 receipts list a tiny Martin bird available at 8s 6d (42½p), with larger bird jars from 37 shillings to 55 shillings each (£1.85-2.75).
+On the same receipt is a prophetic quote from a recent copy of The Times: “Someday, collectors will ransack the town for Martin’s artistic stonewares.”

 Size, species, date, colouring and condition are all important ingredients when assessing a Martinware bird, but character is key.
 Collecting Martinware is very much a love affair and it is easy to be seduced by a mischievous wink, a knowing smile or a sly sideways glance.